zrmacc/RNOmni/README.md

 We consider the setting of genetic association testing with a continuous outcome whose residual distribution is skewed or heavy tailed as compared with the normal distribution.
 An example is provided by the apnea-hyopnea index (AHI), the gold standard measurement for diagnosing obstructive sleep apnea.
 The residual distribution obtained after regressing AHI on genotype and covariates is often non-normal.
 Application of standard association tests, even those which only rely on asymptotic normality, can lead to an excess of false positive associations when the departure from normality is severe.

 The rank based inverse normal transformation (INT) has been proposed to counteract departures from normality.
-To apply INT, the sample measurements are ranked, and the observed values are replaced with the corresponding quantiles of the standard normal distribution.
+To apply INT, the sample measurements are ranked, and the observed order statistics are replaced with the corresponding quantiles of the standard normal distribution.
 Below, a sample of size *n* = 1000 is drawn from the *χ*<sub>1</sub><sup>2</sup> distribution.
-Provided the measurement is continuous, i.e. there are no ties, the distribution of the measurement after INT is normal.
+Provided the measurement is continuous, i.e. there are no ties, the distribution of the measurement in the sample is normal after INT.

 ``` r
 # Chi-1 data